 The last decade has brought many changes to Colorado’s water supply outlook.
 Despite the recent economic recession, the state will continue to experience significant population growth.
 Other pressures on Colorado’s water supply include:

 - Severe drought,

 - A desire to meet multiple needs (e.g., municipal, agricultural, environmental, recreational) with existing resources, and

 - Agricultural impacts due to water shortages, urbanization and transfers to new uses.

 Wise and thoughtful water supply planning is critical to ensure a secure future for the state.
 Meeting future water needs must be done in a manner that considers all solutions and addresses the varied water needs of Colorado and its citizens.
 The CWCB is focused on helping prepare for and meet Colorado’s future water supply needs.

-The information provided in this section includes details about Colorado’s water supply
+The information provided in this section includes details about Colorado’s water supply and demands

 , the significant water supply gaps